 Advocacy Supervisors

 Once training is complete, we continue to support you.
 Every CASA is assigned to an Advocacy Supervisor, a professional full-time staff member who supervises the volunteer and stays close to the case.
-The Advocacy Supervisor is there to guide the CASA, and provide advice when needed.
-CASA volunteers are not on their own.
-Advocacy Supervisors even attend court with their CASAs.
+CASA volunteers are not on their own:

 In-service Training